 Brainstorming Better Ideas

 If you ever had a brainstorming session with your team, you know what an unproductive nightmare it can be.
-There’s always few people who do most of the talking, and the ideas that are talked about first influence the rest of the conversation.
-Focus is easily lost and structure of the meeting can disappear without close monitoring.
+There are always a few people who do most of the talking, and the ideas that are talked about first influence the rest of the conversation.
+Focus is easily lost and the structure of the meeting can disappear without close monitoring.

 Whether you’re going through this process on your own or with a group of people, there are ways to make it more efficient.